dwilliam62/NixOS-Hyprland-Base/README.md

 <div id="announcement">

 - ** This Repo does not contain Hyprland Dots or configs! **
-- ** Configs are NOT written in NIX language **
-- Hyprland Dotfiles will be downloaded from [`KooL's Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots)
-- The Hyprland-Dots used are constantly evolving / improving
-- You can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - GTK Themes and Icons will be pulled from [`LINK`](https://github.com/JaKooLit/GTK-themes-icons), including Bibata Cursor Modern Ice
 - The wallpapers offered to be downloaded towards the end are from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)